Hubbsy/hangar-public/README.md

 fire up local server, install client dependencies, run client in development mode:
 ### `npm run dev`

+The app uses Concurrently to execute multiple npm commands above.
+If you would like to see the actual npm commands being executed, refer to the package.json file in the root directory.

-After executing the commands above, a new window should open in your default browser displaying the web application.
+A new window should open in your default browser displaying the web application.

 If the window does not open automatically, proceed to http://localhost:3000